zeerakahmed/makhzan/README.md

 ### Basic structure

 - Each file in `/text` represents a piece of work by one author.
 A book with a single set of author(s) is for example, represented by one file.
 A magazine or journal with a separate author(s) for each piece is represented by a separate file for each piece.
-- A paragraph of text is represented as a single line of text with a new line character at the end.
-- Titles are presented on separate lines.
-- For pieces of text with multiple sections (such as a book with multiple chapters), an empty line indicates a section break.
 - Text is structured and annotated using XML syntax.
 - The root node is a `<document>` element.
 - Each document is divided into `<section>` elements.
 When a new section begins is a bit of an editorial decision.
 In general the rule is that a clear visual demarkation in the original text (such as a page break, or a horizontal rule) is used to indicate a section break.
 A heading does not automatically create a new section.